vial0ft/guestbook/README.md

 This is my a test project.

-Simple Guestbook... a very simple guestbook usually.
+Simple Guestbook... a very simple guestbook actually.

 Single-page web java application.
 I've used: